DanielLevenstein/Product_Profitability_Study/README.md

-# Original Version
-#### Etsy Profitability and Material Loss Study
-- The numbers in this study were pulled from a client selling handmade goods on Etsy.
-- The details about the orders have been removed form this analysis but the numbers used were real.
-- This project was posted on GitHub with permission from client.

 # Etsy Product Profitability and Material Loss Report
 This report was used to optimize the pricing and material loss calculations used by a local Etsy store.
 - The numbers in this study were pulled from a client selling handmade goods on Etsy.